canonical/cloud-init/doc/rtd/topics/debugging.rst

 from **-proposed**

 .. note::
-    For each SRU, upstream manually validates cloud-init upgrades for **Ubuntu** on these platforms: **Amazon EC2, Azure, GCE, OpenStack, Oracle, Softlayer (IBM), LXD, KVM**
+    For each Ubuntu SRU, the Ubuntu Server team manually validates the new version of cloud-init on these platforms: **Amazon EC2, Azure, GCE, OpenStack, Oracle, Softlayer (IBM), LXD, KVM**